 John Noble is an environmental engineer who earned his Master’s degree in Solid and Hazardous Waste Management from the University of Florida.
 He also is a graduate of the United States Military Academy at West Point, where he earned a Bachelor’s Degree in Civil Engineering-Engineering Management.
 Over his career, John has managed a long line of environmental construction and mitigation projects.
 Since joining the AshBritt team in 1994, he has successfully overseen the operations of over fifty mid-to-large-scale disaster response and recovery projects, and he has provided operational oversight for all of AshBritt’s recovery deployments.
 John is currently a State of Florida Board of Professional Engineers – Engineer Intern (# 1096ET126) and a licensed Certified Pollutant Storage System Contractor (No. PC C056744).
 He is certified in OSHA’s 40 Hour Hazardous Waste Operations and Emergency Response training, as well as the 8-Hour Annual Refresher course.
 John is currently a member of the Society of American Military Engineers, the American Society of Civil Engineers and the Florida Petroleum Marketers Association.

-We at AshBritt, Inc. take special pride in being the leader in the storm recovery business and the service we provide to all our clients.
-To achieve our mission statement we must be alert to changes in the market, the economy and the regulations that impact our industry.
+We at AshBritt Inc. take special pride in being the leader in the storm recovery business and in the service we provide to all our clients.
+To achieve our mission statement we must be alert to changes in the market, the economy, and the regulations that impact our industry.
 While being alert to these influences, we must also adhere to the highest standards of integrity on how we conduct our business.

 Beyond legal and regulatory compliance, our dealings with others, inside and outside the company, must be based on mutual respect and cooperation.
 Behavior that embraces the concept of our plan will preserve the trust and respect for our fellow employees, clients, sub-contractors, suppliers, and our neighbors in the communities where we live and work.